The Conciergerie

 La Conciergerie

-Its name refers to what the ground floor of the building was called — the residence of the "concierge" responsible for the palace keys, its candlelit lighting, and the supervision of the prison.
+Its name refers to what the ground floor of the building was called.
+The residence of the "concierge" responsible for the palace keys, its candlelit lighting, and the supervision of the prison.

 During the years it functioned as a prison under the Reign of Terror during the French Revolution, 2,780 prisoners were executed.